runkmc/dodecaphony/Readme.md

 -----------

 Dodecaphony calculates twelve tone rows for you.
-To learn more about what this means, read http://www.tufts.edu/~mdevoto/12TonePrimer.pdf
+To learn more about what this means, <a href="http://www.tufts.edu/~mdevoto/12TonePrimer.pdf">read this</a>.

 Dodecaphony is a ruby gem.
 Install with
 ```